 Queen's delivers a range of events and programmes to promote higher education to young people and adults who are currently under-represented in Higher Education.
-The Queen's pilot Junior Academy delivers a range of programmes to targeted primary and post primary schools to raise aspirations and attainment and the Queen's Senior Academy focuses on raising attainment to support quality applications to Higher Education and Queen's in particular.
+The Queen's Junior Academy delivers a range of programmes to targeted primary and post primary schools to raise aspirations and attainment and the Queen's Senior Academy focuses on raising attainment to support quality applications to Higher Education and Queen's in particular.

-2.4 Achieving the Aims of the University's Corporate Plan and Widening Participation
+1.5 Achieving the Aims of the University's Vision 2020 and Widening Participation